Why you need to evolve your corporate wellness program

 How much are top companies spending on corporate wellness?

-According to a the Fidelity Corporate Health and Wellbeing Survey, the average amount companies spend per-employee for wellness incentives is $762.
+According to Wellsteps, companies spend between $200 and $800 per employee for wellness incentives.
 When looking at future spend, one in three employers indicated they plan to continue to increase the amount of financial incentives for employees over the next 3-5 years.

 Employers need to continually review their plan offerings to ensure they’re market competitive, but most importantly, that they’re meeting the needs of their employees.
 Moving forward, it will be of great importance for employers to address more robust mental health and telehealth options.